 Eldorado National Forest: The Eldorado released its Draft Record of Decision and Final Environmental Impact Statement (FEIS) on October 31, 2018.
-The Forest Service held an objection meeting in March 2019 and is currently working on finalizing the plan.
+The Forest Service held an objection meeting in March 2019 and is currently working on finalizing its plan.

 The Lake Tahoe Basin Management Unit (LTBMU) is also working on a winter travel plan.
 Although the LTBMU is in the same neighborhood as the 5 forests listed above, its winter travel planning process is not part of the same coordinated effort outlined above.
 However, we are also actively engaged in travel planning on this forest.
-The LTBMU published a Proposed Action on September 2019, comments are due November 19.
+The LTBMU published a Proposed Action on September 2019, and public comments were accepted through December 9.

 Shoshone National Forest: Draft Environmental Impact Statement to be published in 2020, followed by a public comment period.

 The Natural Resources Management Act (Public Lands Package) passes Congress, things are looking promising on the Tahoe National Forest, and we're hiring a new Executive Director!